How Many Mortgage Payments Can You Miss Before Foreclosure?

 Pros

-• Fast — close in as little as 1–2 weeks
+• Close in as little as 1–2 weeks

 Cons

-• Offers are typically well below market value
+• Offers typically come in well below market value

-• Some buyers may try to press their advantage if they know your situation
+• Some buyers may try to press their advantage if they sense your urgency

-Cash buyers (like local house flippers and "we buy houses" companies) are the fastest way to sell.
-They can be a solid option if your home needs work or time is running out.
+Cash for houses companies can often be the fastest way to sell if your home needs work or time is running out.
 However, you'll almost always walk away with less cash than if you sold the traditional way.

 iBuyer companies tend to pay closer to market value than fix-and-flip investors, but some charge additional fees.
-Many also have specific criteria that your property must meet, like its age or size.
+Many also have specific criteria that your property must meet, like age or size limitations.

 “Buyers in these situations are often investors or people looking for a deal,” says Roy L. Kaufmann, attorney and director of SCRA Centralized Verification Service.
 “Transactions can move quickly, but they can also be complicated.
 Negotiating with the lender, handling liens, and making sure the sale covers the arrears can be tricky."